 The British Council English Effect (BCEE) revealed that Italian had had a large influence on the French and English vocabulary with a number of borrowed words such as ‘studio’ and ‘solo’, which are directly derived from the Italian vocabulary.

 Learning to speak Italian is giving yourself the ability to communicate with 70 million Italian speakers around the world.
+So why not look up Italian courses London and get started?

 In addition to its undeniable cultural influence, being fluent in the Italian language has many advantages.